 If folic acid is given as a medicine in the form of a pill, capsule or tablet, this is called supplementation.

-With periconceptional supplementation folic acid is given around the period of conception, i.e. for three months before and three months after conception.
+With periconceptional supplementation folic acid is given around the period of conception, i.e. for 3 months before and 3 months after conception.
 This is the recommendation.
 However, even if the folic acid is given for only a month, there is some benefit.

 Vitamins A and D, if given to a pregnant mother in high doses, are teratogenic and can damage the fetus.
 Therefore, more than one multivitamin tablet a day can be dangerous for the fetus and the mother.

 5-28 Does a mother who previously had an infant with a neural tube defect need more periconceptional folic acid?

 Yes.
 If a mother had a previous child with a neural tube defect she is at greater risk for having another infant with a neural tube defect in future pregnancies.
 To reduce this increased risk for an infant with a neural tube defect it is recommended that she take 1 mg of folic acid daily for 3 months before conception and for three months after conception in all future pregnancies.

 5-29 Is supplementation the only way that folic acid can be given?

 No. As many pregnancies are not planned, it is important to add folic acid into staple foods to reduce the risk of neural tube defects.
 When an essential nutritional factor, such as folic acid, is added to the diet of the general population in this manner, this is called food fortification.
 Research of folic acid fortification of flour and other wheat products (from Canada, the USA, Chile and South Africa) has shown that this reduces the birth prevalence of neural tube defects.